quantify-os/quantify-scheduler/docs/tutorials/qblox/Cluster.md

 hardware_compile(schedule=test_sched, config=quantum_device.generate_compilation_config())
 ```

 Notice the {code}`"quantify_scheduler.backends.qblox_backend.hardware_compile"` backend is used.
-In the example, we notice that the cluster is specified using an instrument with {code}`"instrument_type": "Cluster"`.
-In the backend, the cluster instrument functions as a collection of modules.

-Also notice, that not only a cluster, but a local oscillator can also be configured with Qblox.
-Currently the only instrument types that can be at the top level are:
+In the example, the Cluster is specified using an instrument with {code}`"instrument_type": "Cluster"`.
+In the backend, the Cluster instrument functions as a collection of modules.

-- {code}`"Cluster"`
+The only instrument types that can be at the top level are:
-- {code}`"LocalOscillator"`
+- {code}`"Cluster"`,
-- {ref}`pulsars <sec-qblox-pulsar>`
+- {code}`"LocalOscillator"`.

 ## Hardware description

 To compile to a Cluster, one should include a valid {class}`~.backends.types.qblox.ClusterDescription` in the `"hardware_description"` part of the hardware compilation config.
-The name of the cluster (the key of the structure, `"cluster0"` in the example) can be chosen freely.
+The name of the Cluster (the key of the structure, `"cluster0"` in the example) can be chosen freely.

 ```{eval-rst}
 .. autoclass:: quantify_scheduler.backends.types.qblox.ClusterDescription